Junichiro-KOBAYASHI/LASSO_with_different_IDs/README.md

 # Technology used and acknowledgements

-As mentioned in [System requirements and development](#System requirements and development), this software is based on the following Python libraries:
+As mentioned in [System requirements and development](#System requirements and development), this software is based on the following wonderful libraries:

 - Python 3.9.1
 - Pandas 1.4.2